Waubonsie State Park Forest Stewardship Plan

 Waubonsie is a great place for a family picnic.
 A scenic open picnic shelter may be reserved online through the park reservation system.

-There are 42 campsites with several electrical hookups, modern shower and rest room facilities and a trailer dump station.
-The equestrian campground contains 36 campsites and non-modern rest room facilities.
+The campground includes several electrical hookups, modern shower and rest room facilities, and a trailer dump station.
+The equestrian campground also contains several campsites and non-modern rest room facilities.
 Advance campsite reservations can be made online through the park reservation system.
-One third of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 In 2005 the former Wa-Shawtee Girl Scout Camp (642-acres) was purchased as an addition to Waubonsie State Park.
 This greatly expanded the types of recreational opportunities available in the park to include fishing, seasonal and year-round cabin accommodations, youth group camp and a year-round day-use rental lodge.
 A new road now connects Waubonsie and Wa-Shawtee.
 Eventually Wa-Shawtee will have two additional family cabins.